Last modified on: 2023-06-20

 I applied to and joined a student organization called AIESEC, which is an international professional organization for young adults (basically Greek life in the US).
 It helps facilitate international exchanges, develop leadership skills, and connect members to internship opportunities.

-Some memories from AIESEC include a weekend trip to Melchtal for a leadership summit, get-togethers with other chapters in Bern, numerous study sessions until late in the UZH student club lounge, and a bit more alcohol than usual (20 year olds can drink in Europe!)
+Some memories from AIESEC include a weekend trip to Melchtal for a leadership summit, get-togethers with other chapters in Bern, numerous late-night study sessions in the UZH student club lounge, and slightly more alcohol than I was used to (20 year olds can legally drink in Europe!).

 When in Rome, do as the Romans do